Bendix Corporation: 'Dashaveyor' Automated Guideway Transit

 In the late 1960s Bendix purchased the rights to the Dashaveyor system – developed for mining and goods movements – in order to use it as the basis for an automated guideway transit (AGT) system, during the heyday of urban transport research in the late 1960s.
 Often referred to as the Bendix-Dashaveyor in this form, the system used the basic design of the cargo system, but with a larger passenger body running on rubber wheels.
 Although it was demonstrated at Transpo '72, along with three competitors, only one Dashaveyor system was installed, the 5 km long Toronto Zoo Domain Ride which operated from 1976 until its closure in 1994 following an accident due to poor maintenance.
 Bendix ceased marketing the system by 1975 after it failed to attract interest.

 Avionics, military and government

 In 1929 Vincent Bendix branched out into aeronautics and restructured the company as "Bendix Aviation" to reflect the new product lines.

 Bendix Aviation was founded as a holding company for the assets of Delco Aviation Corporation, Eclipse Machine Company, Stromberg Carburetor Company, and other aircraft accessory manufacturers.

-Bendix supplied aircraft manufacturers with all types of hydraulic systems, for braking and flap activation, and introduced new devices such as a pressure carburetor which dominated the market during World War II.
-It also made a wide variety of electrical and electronic instruments for aircraft.
+Bendix supplied aircraft manufacturers with hydraulic systems, for braking and flap activation, and introduced the pressure carburetor.
+It made a wide variety of electrical and electronic instruments for aircraft.

-The Bendix Corporation sponsored the famous Bendix continental air race which started in 1931, and is known for the Bendix Trophy.
-The competition was a transcontinental U.S. point-to-point race meant to encourage the development of durable, efficient aircraft for commercial aviation.
-Civilians were barred from the race in 1950.
-The last race took place in 1962.
+From 1931, it sponsored the Bendix Trophy, a transcontinental U.S. point-to-point race intended to encourage the development of commercial aircraft.

-During World War II Bendix made nearly every ancillary instrument or equipment for military aircraft.
-The Bendix radio division was established in 1937 to make radio transmitter/receivers for aircraft and other types of avionics.
-During the war Bendix manufactured about 75% of all avionics in US aircraft.
-During and after the war Bendix made radar equipment of various types.
+During and after World War II Bendix made radar equipment of various types.

 Bendix ranked 17th among United States corporations in the value of wartime production contracts.

-One product made by Bendix was a Land Mine Detecting set for the United States Army and United States Air Force in July 1952.
-The manual numbers for this portable detecting set is US Army manual number TM-5-9540 and US Air Force manual number TO39B-40-5.
-This set had audio and visual indications and operated on low volt batteries.
-This backpack style detecting set came with two probes, batteries, detecting plate and other basic electronics in an organized seal fiberglass box.
-It also manufactured landing gear oleo struts and jet engine fuel controls for early J79 engines and designed guidance systems and assembled the Talos missile for the US Navy.
 Bendix aviation masks and gauges were modified and tested for use in diving and hyperbaric applications.